 Need to work for 30+ years?
 May as well choose a fun and adventurous career — consider a Recreation Management degree offered at Scottsdale Community College.
-This degree offers both a certificate of completion program which prepares students for entry level positions and an AAS program which prepares students for entry level positions, and provides a foundation for transferring to a four year college.
+This degree offers a certificate of completion program which prepares students for entry level positions and an AAS program which prepares students for entry level positions, and also provides a foundation for transferring to a four year college.

 The demand for trained recreation and fitness workers is expanding as increasing numbers of people spend more time and money on recreation and leisure services.
 There are a variety of positions at different levels of responsibility which are needed.
 They include: recreation leaders, activity specialists/instructors, recreation supervisors, directors of parks & recreation and fitness centers, camp counselors, recreational therapists, fitness/athletic/personal trainers, park rangers, municipal/county/state parks and recreation departments, private resorts/clubs/spas, federal land management agencies, county, state, and federal correctional institutions, non-profit organizations, religious youth and adult organizations, hospitals, military installations, sporting goods manufacturers and trade associations, and travel and tour companies.